cmsmcq/gingersnap/A/worklog.md

 the language recognized: since there is no final state, no strings are accepted and the language is {}.

+More tests are needed, but these definitely look to be worth doing.

 ## 2021-01-13, still later

 Reading Braband / Møller/ Schwartzbach 2008 on XSugar.
 Nifty paper.